 top of page

-The Civil Emergency Alert Services Association is a UN recognized informal organization of volunteer engineers, academics, entrepreneurs, and 'do-gooders' dedicated to adapting and deploying emerging and underutilized technologies that have humanitarian potential but are not recognized to have sufficient commercial value to warrant development.
+The Civil Emergency Alerting Services Association is a UN recognized informal organization of volunteer engineers, academics, entrepreneurs, and 'do-gooders' dedicated to adapting and deploying emerging and underutilized technologies that have humanitarian potential but are not recognized to have sufficient commercial value to warrant development.

-In addition, our consulting services can provide independent assessment of all current emergency alerting programs and products.
+In addition, our consulting services can provide independent assessment of all available personal wireless emergency alerting programs and products.

 Additionally, CEASa has provided personal telecommunications operators and public emergency management agencies guidance in establishing agreed trust protocols and best practices for the use of private mobile network assets for public benefit.